 - It allows me to give freely to the work of MHF as I am able.
 For example, I am not limited to either $85 for Regular Membership or jumping up to $300 for Sustaining Membership.
 I can give $100, $150, or $500 as I see fit.

 - It allows me to contribute year by year at a different level if my financial situation changes.

 - It allows me to give more than just once a year according to my interest at the time and the needs communicated by MHF to fulfill its mission.

 - The simple change of language also implies that giving to MHF is less about an obligation and more about joyfully participating in a common mission!

 - It means I don’t need to think about or ask, “Have I paid my dues yet this year?”
 Instead, I can give freely and cheerfully!

 The Board sees the shift from dues to contributions as a strategic step to encourage greater participation and greater financial support according to the ability and interest of each prospective member.
 As always, we value your comments and suggestions.

 About the author

-Paul D. Leichty, M.Div. is Executive Director of Mennonite Healthcare Fellowship (MHF).
+Paul D. Leichty, M.Div. is Executive Director of Mennonite Healthcare Fellowship (MHF), currently on medical leave.
 Paul has served as a pastor, church musician, computer support person, disabilities advocate, and administrator/organizer of a number of church-related ministries.
-In addition to responsibilities at MHF, Paul is Executive Director of Congregational Accessibility Network and Director of User Services at Mennonite.net.
-He is also active in music at Berkey Avenue Mennonite Fellowship in Goshen, Indiana where he lives with his wife, Twila Charles Leichty.
+In addition to responsibilities at MHF, Paul is Executive Director of Congregational Accessibility Network and outgoing Director of User Services at Mennonite.net.
+He is a member of Agape Fellowship of the Mennonite Church in Williamsport, Pennsylvania where he lives with his wife, Twila Charles Leichty.